American Furniture Icon: The Grandfather Clock

 4. In the Bedroom

-American Made Amish Conestoga Grandfather Clock
+Amish Sinclair Grandfather Clock

 A divisive issue – the grandfather clock as an understandable luxury in any room, even the bedroom . . .